Books and Vintage Merchandise Store

 “The Time of Sappho”, a 1904 oil on canvas by John William Godward (1861-1922).
 Most of Goodward’s oeuvre is in the Neo-Classical style of the antique postcard above.
 The public and critics regarded him as almost embarrassing because he was so out of step with the dominant taste for Impressionist and other newer schools of art.
 It is claimed that when he took his own life, his suicide note read “the world is not big enough for [both] myself and a Picasso”.

-Apart from specialists in Classical Antiquity, the little that most people know about the fallen god Prometheus is because of Aeschylus’ play “Prometheus Bound”.
-The most viewed personification of the tragic god is undoubtedly the gilded statue of him in Rockefeller Square in New York City created by American Paul Manship (1885-1966).
-The connection between the sculpture and the classical playwright is made overt by Manship’s insistence that a large quotation from the Greek drama be carved into the red granite which acts as a backdrop to the main figure.
+The depiction of the fallen god is the work of American Paul Manship (1885-1966).
+The connection between the sculpture and the classical playwright is made overt by Manship’s insistence that the following quotation from the Greek drama be carved into the red granite which acts as a backdrop to the main figure: “Prometheus, Teacher in Every Art, Brought the Fire That had Provided to Mortals a Means to Mighty Ends”.

 Authorized Images: Elizabeth Barrett Browning, Robert Browning, Matthew Arnold